Colton White: Playing career

 White signed a one-year, two-way contract with the Devils on July 14, 2021.
 He made the New Jersey Devils out of training camp, appearing in the opening day roster.
 He registered his first NHL point on October 19, assisting on Jimmy Vesey's second period goal in a 4–2 victory over the Seattle Kraken.
 However, after Ty Smith returned from injury, White was placed on waivers and went unclaimed.
 He was assigned to the Devils' new AHL affiliate, the Utica Comets, and spent the rest of the season splitting time between the two.
 He finished the season with four points (all assists) in 27 games with New Jersey and three points (all goals) in six games with Utica.

 Following his fifth season within the Devils organization, White left as an unrestricted free agent and was signed to a two-year, two-way contract with the Anaheim Ducks on July 14, 2022.
 In his first season with the Ducks, he played in 46 games, scoring six points.
 At the beginning of the 2023–24 season, White was placed on waivers and after going unclaimed, was assigned to Anaheim's AHL affiliate, the San Diego Gulls.
 He appeared in 53 games with San Diego, scoring one goal and eight points.

 At the conclusion of his contract with the Ducks, White returned to the Devils as a free agent, signing a two-year, two-way contract on July 1, 2024.
 After going unclaimed on waivers, he was assigned to Utica for the 2024–25 season.

+As a free agent at the conclusion of his second tenure with the Devils, White was signed to a two-year, two-way contract with the Columbus Blue Jackets on July 6, 2026.